 Good for Reactive, Aggressive, or Flight Risk Dogs

-For dogs that tend to react aggressively or fearfully when approached, the drag line serves as a valuable in-home management tool while you are building a better relationship.
+A drag line for reactive dogs is an excellent tool for managing in-home triggers.
+If your dog lunges at the window, reacts to noises, or struggles with self control, an indoor drag line helps prevent unwanted reactions, allowing you to reinforce calm behavior.
 For reactive dogs who may redirect their reactive behavior toward a human, a drag line allows their owner to interrupt the behavior at a safe distance.
 If your dog is a flight risk, a long line can function as an added measure of safety when you open a door.

 While any breed or age of dog can benefit from a drag line, it’s especially useful for those exhibiting behavioral issues that can’t be managed through other means.
 It gives you a safe way to immediately interrupt problems.